-- Received a Aaa Bond Rating from Moody’s Investors Service
+- Aaa Bond Rating from Moody’s Investors Service

 Prior to joining the City of Sandy Springs, Mr. McDonough served as city manager of Beaufort, S.C. and other South Carolina cities.
 He holds a Master of Public Affairs degree from Indiana University and a Bachelor of Arts in political science from The Citadel, The Military College of South Carolina.
 Mr. McDonough is a graduate of the 2007 Regional Leadership Institute of Atlanta.

 Mr. McDonough is a colonel (retired) with more than 26 years of active and reserve service in the U.S. Marine Corps.
-He currently serves as a Board Member for the Georgia Emergency Communications Authority, the Sandy Springs Perimeter Chamber of Commerce and as President of the Georgia City/County Manager’s Association (GCCMA).
+He currently serves as a Board Member for the Georgia Emergency Communications Authority, the Sandy Springs Perimeter Chamber of Commerce, and the Georgia City/County Manager’s Association (GCCMA).
 He is a past president of the GCCMA.